University of Wyoming Student Internship Program For Cloud Deployment

 In 2016, the University of Wyoming (UW) launched WyoCloud, a pioneering project to modernize strategic systems through implementation of an extensive enterprise resource planning (ERP) cloud suite.

-In partnership with the university, Huron implemented a student internship program designed to deliver numerous benefits while helping the university creatively finance and staff the cloud project.
+In collaboration with the university, Huron implemented a student internship program designed to deliver numerous benefits while helping the university creatively finance and staff the cloud project.
 In addition to being a scalable and sustainable program, the internship has enabled students to enrich their career skills and learn real-world business and management lessons.
-Using student interns to produce deliverables and add other value to the project has made deployment of the new software applications more cost effective.
+Using student interns to produce deliverables and add other value to the project has made deployment of the new software applications more cost-effective.

 The University of Wyoming and the WyoCloud project have gained vocal advocates in the campus user community, in part because of the interns’ communication and marketing activities.
 As for those students, their training and experience in the cloud have created attractive candidates for full-time employment by the university, Huron and similar organizations that need their skills.

 Like many of its peers, UW needed more-reliable, real-time data for reporting purposes, as well as for updated business processes and systems to support the increased utilization demands of students, faculty and staff.
 University management recognized a timely opportunity to modernize systems and processes and, in response, created the WyoCloud project.

 As former university President Laurie Nichols described it, “We’re living with a system that is very old and outdated.
 But on the flip side, we’re ready to adopt a new system that is truly cutting edge.
 In fact, there are many people not only across the region, but the nation, who are watching the University of Wyoming because this is such a comprehensive implementation of a cloud-based system.”

 In 2016, the University of Wyoming made the decision to implement the cloud.
 The cloud solution addresses several strategic areas for the university, including financial management, procurement, reporting and analytics, planning and budgeting, research and grants management, and technical systems.